Table of Contents

 Large doses may lead to serious complications such as loose motions, bleeding per rectum, vomiting, abdominal pain, chest pain, dehydration, hypotension, vertigo, confusion, shock, and unconsciousness.

-Trivrt also increases Vata in body and hence excess intake of this medicine may cause bloating, flatulence and pain.
+Trivrt also increases Vata in the body and hence excess intake of this medicine may cause bloating, flatulence and pain.

 Ayurvedic Action / Karma of Dabur Laxirid